How Video Advertising Will Erode Brand Safety?

 Video is the future of content.
-Brands are globally spending anywhere in the range of 8-15% of their total advertising spend on video advertising, depending on the geo-market we are talking about.
-Irrespective of how much is being spent, there are no two opinions about video being the fastest growing medium of advertising.
+Brands are globally spending anywhere between the range of 8-15% of their total advertising spend on video advertising, depending on the geo-market we are talking about.
+Irrespective of how much is being spent, there are no two opinions about the video being the fastest growing medium of advertising.
 Majority of these videos, including ads are being consumed over YouTube – the default internet video place.
 It has over 1.8 billion active monthly subscribers, which continues to grow.

 A Brand Safety audit was carried out for a leading platform in the entertainment domain.
-The top 500 YouTube channels were analysed where the ads regarding the entertainment app were served.
+The top 500 YouTube channels were analyzed where the ads regarding the entertainment app were served.
 The results were astonishing keeping in mind that the advertiser is among few leading players in the industry using all cutting-edge technology to stay ahead of the curve.

-mFilterIt categorises ‘unsafe’ channels into Prohibited, Sensitive, Conflicting and Contentious categories based on the type of content the channel carries.
-For instance, in this specific case, the ads were served on a channel which was promoting superstition along with other unscientific beliefs, which was directly conflicting with the positioning of the marketing brand.
+mFilterIt categorizes ‘unsafe’ channels into Prohibited, Sensitive, Conflicting, and Contentious categories based on the type of content the channel carries.
+For instance, in this specific case, the ads were served on a channel that was promoting superstition along with other unscientific beliefs, which was directly conflicting with the positioning of the marketing brand.

-Similarly, several marketers face this enormously increasing challenge which comes in their way of effectively using video platforms like YouTube an advertising platform adhering to the brand policies defining the image and reputation of the brand.
+Similarly, several marketers face this enormously increasing challenge which comes in their way of effectively using video platforms like YouTube advertising platform adhering to the brand policies defining the image and reputation of the brand.